-Planned Actions/Ser Actual Actions/Services Budgeted Expenditures Estimated Actual Expenditures
+Planned Actions/Serv Actual Actions/Services Budgeted Expenditures Estimated Actual Expenditures

 hardware and software (see Goal 2 for details \$5,400

 '

 Raz Kids \$1,500

 Acc.
 Reader \$3,000

 SRI \$4,500

 Odysseyware

 (see Goal 1 for details) \$25,000

 Naviance Software \$15,000

-Naviance Counseling softwar utilized at the high school level students for College and Caree While this will benefit all student Learners, Low Income Students be increased and improved in sthese students disproportionate to technology at home so this hetechnology divide.
-Also, a numbinitiatives for these targeted stuthrough the availability of comp small group intervention targeting be run more effectively when the the room to help engage the rediagnostic assessments that present the students of the school of to provide guidance to er Readiness.
-Its, services to English and Foster Youth will several ways.
-First, ely have limited access helps to bridge the ber of our other dents are enhanced outers.
-For instance, and these groups can here are computers in st of the class and our
+◆ Naviance Counseling softwar e program will be

+utilized at the high school level to provide guidance to

+students for College and Caree r Readiness.

+While this will benefit all studen

+Learners, Low Income Students

+be increased and improved in s these students disproportionate

+to technology at home so this h •

+technology divide.
+Also, a numb

+initiatives for these targeted stu

+through the availability of comp

+small group intervention targeting ng these groups can

+be run more effectively when th ere are computers in

+the room to help engage the res

+diagnostic assessments that pre

 teachers to address these targe

 are all online starting next year.